-DOL should be

-free This OMG Specification should be freely available for unrestricted use.
+DOL is freely available for unrestricted use.

-generally applicable It should neither be restricted to OMSs in a specific domain, nor to foundational OMSs, nor to OMSs represented in a specific OMS language, nor to OMSs stored in any specific repositories.
+DOL is neither be restricted to OMSs in a specific domain, nor to foundational OMSs, nor to OMSs represented in a specific OMS language, nor to OMSs stored in any specific repositories.

-open It should support mapping, integrating, and annotating OMSs across arbitrary internet locations.
-It should make use of existing open standards wherever suitable.
-The criteria for extending DOL (see next item) should be transparent and explicit.
+DOL supports mapping, integrating, and annotating OMSs across arbitrary internet locations.
+It makes use of existing open standards wherever suitable.
+The criteria for extending DOL (see next item) are transparent and explicit.

-$[\]overline{^{29}\mathrm{Note:}}$ replace this section by saying how we respond to the RFP

-30 Note: TODO: Get rid of formal should/shall language (e.g. in clause headers: should/shall applies to conforming implementations anyway, rather than to this standard itself!) - not necessary in an informative clause.
-TM: I did this in the clause headings, and for the design part also in the clause texts.

-31Note: add somewhere: DOL is a meta language and can be used with OMS languages of any expressiveness.
-As a Meta-language, DOL provides a framework for combining and relating OMSs written in specific OMS languages.
-However, DOL cannot be used for writing new basic OMSs.

-$^{^{32}\,\}mathrm{N}\,\mathrm{o}{\mathrm{TE}}$: add ref to annex K extensible It should provide a framework into which any existing, and, desirably, any future OMS language can be plugged.

-33NOTE: TODO: give quick overview here.
-Create clause 5.2 for requirements, and 5.3 for design overview.
-TM: done

-7. Requirements and design overview

-DOL shall be applicable to any OMS language that has a formal, logic-based semantics or a semantics defined by translation to another OMS language with such a formal semantics.
-The annotation framework of DOL should additionally be applicable to the non-logical constructs of such languages.
-This OMG Specification 34 shall specify formal criteria for establishing the conformance of an OMS language with DOL.
-Annexes shall establish the conformance of a number of relevant OMS languages with DOL; a registry shall offer the possibility to add further (also non-standardized) languages:35 normative OWL, Common Logic, RDFS36 informative F-logic, UML class diagrams, OBO (see appendix H for a longer list)

-7.1.2.
-DOL is a logic-agnostic metalanguage, in the sense that its constructs can be used for many different logics.

-DOL ${\bf shall}$ provide syntactic constructs for structuring OMSs regardless of the logic their sentences are formalized in.
-DOL ${\bf should}$ provide syntactic constructs for
+DOL provides a framework into which any existing, and, desirably, any future OMS language can be plugged.
+DOL is applicable to any OMS language that has a formal, logic-based semantics or a semantics defined by translation to another OMS language with such a formal semantics.
+The annotation framework of DOL is additionally be applicable to the non-logical constructs of such languages.
+This OMG Specification specifies formal criteria for establishing the conformance of an OMS language with DOL.
+Annexes establish the conformance of a number of relevant OMS languages with DOL; a registry shall offer the possibility to add further (also non-standardized) languages:39 DOL provides syntactic constructs for structuring OMSs regardless of the logic their sentences are formalized in.
+DOL provides syntactic constructs for DOL does provide its own constructs for expressing sentences.
+Instead, it inherits the logical language aspects of conforming OMS languages.
+It is possible to literally include sentences expressed in such OMS languages in a DOL OMS.
+DOL provides an initial set of built-in approximation methods and module extraction selectors.
+Additionally, it provides a means of referring to approximation methods and module extraction selectors defined externally of this OMG Specification.
+40 DOL provides an initial vocabulary for expressing relations in correspondences (as part of alignments between OMSs).
+Additionally, it provides a means of reusing relation types defined externally of this OMG Specification.
+DOL does not provide an annotation vocabulary, i.e. it neither provides annotation properties nor datatypes to be used with literal annotation objects.
+Instead, an informative annex recommends existing annotation vocabularies for use with DOL.
+41 In the interest of wide applicability and

-- basic and structured OMSs (and facilities to identify them in a globally unique way), - explicit extraction of modules from existing OMSs, 38 such that, e.g., changes in the Note(38) OMS can be propagated to the extracted module. - mappings between OMSs (cf. clause 7.2.2), including interpretations, relations between OMSs and their modules, as well as alignments.

-DOL shall not provide its own constructs for expressing sentences.
-Instead, it shall inherit the logical language aspects of conforming OMS languages.
-It should be possible to literally include sentences expressed in such OMS languages in a DOL OMS.

-DOL shall provide an initial set of built-in approximation methods and module extraction selectors.
-Additionally, it shall provide a means of referring to approximation methods and module extraction selectors defined externally of this OMG Specification.39

-DOL shall provide an initial vocabulary for expressing relations in correspondences (as part of alignments between OMSs).
-Additionally, it shall provide a means of reusing relation types defined externally of this OMG Specification.

-DOL shall not provide an annotation vocabulary, i.e. it shall neither provide annotation properties nor datatypes to be used with literal annotation objects.
-Instead, an informative annex shall recommend existing annotation vocabularies for use with DOL.

-$^{^{34}\}mathrm{Note}$: FYI: We can afford to say "shall" here, as these criteria are really something that we can fully provide

-35 NOTE: John Sowa: Make it modular with a simple core that can run efficiently on small systems, but can grow indefinitely to support as much as anyone could desire.
+39NOTE: John Sowa: Make it modular with a simple core that can run efficiently on small systems, but can grow indefinitely to support as much as anyone could desire.